dotkernel/dot-auth-social/README.md

 ## Requirements

-- PHP >= 8.1
+- **PHP**: 8.1, 8.2, 8.3 or 8.4

 ## Installation

-Run the following command in your project directory
+Run the following command in your project directory:

 ```shell
 composer require dotkernel/dot-auth-social